Proprietary Reverse Mortgage · California

 Do I keep title with HomeSafe?

 Typically, yes.
-Like other reverse structures, you generally keep title while following program requirements.
+Like other reverse structures, you generally keep title while following program requirements — including occupancy, property maintenance, and staying current on taxes and insurance.

 Can HomeSafe be used to buy a new home?

-That depends on the program.
-If your goal is a reverse purchase, start with HECM for Purchase and compare routes from there.
+That depends on the specific program.
+If your goal is a reverse purchase, start by reviewing the HECM for Purchase structure and compare routes from there.

 ❤️ Why California Homeowners Trust Solve